ruisuantonio/quote-test-main/README.md

 # Daily Quote

-> **Citacao:** Words, once they are printed, have a life of their own. — Carol Burnett
+> **Citacao:** The quality of your life is determined by the quality of your thoughts. — Unknown

 fim do arquivo